gomezcan/CSCGR/data/readme.txt

  - Ref
  - Method source

-3. Network file with TF and their corresponding target genes: Network_file.txt file
+3. Network file with TF and their corresponding target genes: TF_Target_Network.txt.gz file

-4. BioGrid file with PPI used in the work (V3.5.169): PPI_data.txt file
+4. BioGrid file with PPI "BIOGRID_At.V3.5.169_02_25_2019.txt.gz" used in the work (V3.5.169): link in PPI_data.txt file